 Chiguiro is served with pork ribs, steak, potatoes, platano, arepa boyacense, and avocado.
 I’d been eating chiguiro for six months before learning what it was.
 I was told it’s baby pig.
 I figured Colombians had a different word for baby pigs, like ‘veal’ for baby cow in English.

 One day a Colombian explicitly told me chiguiro wasn’t pork, but a rodent.
 He didn’t know the word in English.
 He tried “hamster” and “guinea pig.”
 A hamster on steroids with gene therapy wouldn’t yield the big chiguiro filets.
 And I lived in Peru for a year, so I know guinea pig (cuy).
-That filthy stank is not chiguiro.
+That fishy rodent full bones is not chiguiro.

 Colombia’s one of the most bio-diverse countries in the world.
 There are loads of exotic fruits and you should eat them all.
 See my entire post on Fruit in Colombia.